Agent Protocol

 Multiplexing

-Each stream has its own flow control and lifecycle.
-When you close the browser tab with the log viewer, dockmesh sends a stream close message — the agent stops tailing that container’s log.
+When you close a log viewer tab in the UI the server sends a close frame; the agent stops tailing the container’s log.

 |---|---|---|